The Doozers

 The series originally premiered in Australia on Nick Jr. on October 7, 2013.
 The series began its US run as a Hulu exclusive on April 25, 2014.
+Turner's Cartoonito and Boomerang also aired it within European countries and Africa, as well as Cartoon Network Asia.
+As of July 2025, the series is featured on the Yippee TV streaming service.

 On September 12, 2017, it was renewed for a second season.
 It premiered on May 25, 2018.

 Premise

 In the self-sustainable community of Doozer Creek located just beyond the view of humans, the show focuses on the Doozer Pod Squad (consisting of Daisy Wheel, Flex, Spike, and Mollybolt).